vogon1/immich-wordpress-plugin/README.md

 ## ✨ Features

-- Display list of albums from Immich.
+- Display list of albums from Immich
-- Display entire albums from Immich.
+- Display entire albums from Immich
-- Display individual photos.
+- Flexible sorting options (date/name, ascending/descending)
-- Flexible sorting options (date/name, ascending/descending).
+- Beautiful responsive grid layouts with integrated lightbox
-- Shortcode support for posts and pages.
+- Configure Immich server URL and API key in the WordPress admin panel
-- Visual Gutenberg block editor.
+- **Gutenberg Block Editor** - Visual block for selecting albums, photos and settings
-- Configure Immich server URL and API key in the WordPress admin panel.
+- **Shortcode Support** - Classic `[gallery_for_immich]` shortcode works in any editor
-- Multi-language support (Dutch, German, French).
+- Multi-language support (Dutch, German, French)

 ## 📦 Installation

 ### From WordPress.org (Recommended)

 1. In WordPress, go to **Plugins > Add New**
-2. Search for "Immich Gallery"
+2. Search for "Gallery for Immich"
 3. Click **Install Now** and then **Activate**

 ### Manual Installation